User interface design is an exciting, challenging and financially rewarding career path—and today’s business landscape is bursting with opportunity.

 More often than not, employers will be more interested in your portfolio than your formal qualifications.
 As long as you can demonstrate your understanding of core UI design principles, there’s nothing to stop you marketing yourself as a UI designer.

-Next, you’ll need to start learning those key skills we mentioned earlier - and this is where CareerFoundry steps in.
-Our UI Design Course has been created to take you from novice to professional, focusing on both UI design theory and practical application.
-The course is broken down into six Achievements, and you can expect to get hands-on from the very beginning.
-The final Achievement will have you creating an app from start to finish - gathering user requirements, developing user stories, wireframing, and iterating through the design/critique loop until the project is ready for production.
+Next, you’ll need to start learning those key skills we mentioned earlier—and this is where CareerFoundry steps in.
+Our UI Design Program has been created to take you from novice to professional, focusing on both UI design theory and practical application.
+The course is broken down into six modules, and you can expect to get hands-on from the very beginning.
+The final module will have you creating an app from start to finish—gathering user requirements, developing user stories, wireframing, and iterating through the design/critique loop until the project is ready for production.

-Everything you work on throughout the course goes towards your professional portfolio - and here’s the best part: we’ll get you a job within six months of graduating, or your money back.
+Everything you work on throughout the course goes towards your professional portfolio—and here’s the best part: we’ll get you a job within six months of graduating, or your money back.
 Ready to dive head-first into the wonderful world of UI?
-Chat to a Careers Advisor today and discover your options.
+Chat to a Career Advisor today and discover your options.